reactive-firewall/multicast/.github/CONTRIBUTING.md

 ##### is a valid enhancement proposal

-If the ticket contains an enhancement proposal (eg. a new feature, an idea to improve an exsisting feature, etc.) that aligns with the goals of Multicast, then add the label `Enhancement`.
+If the ticket contains an enhancement proposal (e.g., a new feature, an idea to improve an existing feature, etc.) that aligns with the goals of Multicast, then add the label `Enhancement`.
 If the proposal seems valid but requires further discussion between core contributors because there might be different possibilities on how to implement the enhancement, then also add the